If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 Not far from the Magnificent Mile, you’ll find Navy Pier.
-If you’re spending 3 days in Chicago on a summer weekend, this is the perfect place to be on a Saturday night.
+If you’re spending 3 days in Chicago on a long weekend, this is the perfect place to be on a Saturday night.

 From the end of May until the end of August, Navy Pier also hosts bi-weekly fireworks shows.
 These happen on Wednesdays at 9:30 PM and Saturdays at 10:15.

-To take in the spectacle, you can find a spot to stand on the dock or sign up for an evening cruise.
-Enjoying the fireworks as you cruise around Lake Michigan is a great addition to your 3 days in Chicago itinerary.
+To take in the spectacle, you can find a spot to stand on the Navy Pier or sign up for an evening cruise.
+Enjoying the fireworks as you cruise around is a great addition to your Chicago itinerary.

 Choose Your Own Adventure

-If you have any gas left in the tank, congratulations!
-I just ran you ragged all over the Windy City on day two.
+If you have any gas left in the tank after all of the activities at the Navy Pier, congratulations!
+I just ran you ragged all over Chicago on day two.
 That’s why it’s time to choose your own adventure!